nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 The following data-elements are mandatory (i.e. data SHALL be present):

 - A `registerPatient` patient resource profiled to `CareConnect-GPC-Patient-1`.
 This is the patient who you want to be registered.
 Within this resource:
 	- The NHS Number and Date of Birth as a minimum SHALL be populated to enable a provider to perform a PDS trace.
 	- Where the gender and name are available these SHALL be supplied (as indicated by the [Must-Support](https://www.hl7.org/fhir/DSTU2/conformance-rules.html#mustSupport) FHIR property)
+    - The consumer SHALL NOT populate the "registrationDetails" extension within the patient resource.

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/DSTU2/parameters.html) conforming to the `gpconnect-registerpatient-operation-1` profiled `OperationDefinition`, see below:

 {% include tip.html content="This is a type level operation (i.e. is not associated with a given resource instance)." %}